Updated Nov. 24, 2020

 - Phase two: If, after 14 days of self-isolation, the number of COVID-19 cases in the community is not rising, teams should be broken up into groups of 10 student-athletes or fewer.
 These groups can participate in non-contact workouts for two weeks.
 The groups should remain constant over the two-week period.
-They should wear masks when indoors, and all meetings should be done over a virtual platform.
+They should wear masks, and all meetings should be done over a virtual platform.

 - Phase three: If the number of COVID-19 cases is not on the rise after 14 days of small groups, the groups can be combined into larger groups — with a maximum of 50 student-athletes.
 These groups now can practice with full contact.
 Social distancing should be followed at all other times, including in weight rooms and locker rooms.

 - Phase four: If the number of COVID-19 cases in the community is falling after two weeks in phase three, teams can return to full groups for practice and competition.
 They should continue to follow social distancing and other COVID-19 prevention methods.

 All teams should follow social distancing guidelines at all times.
 Athletes, coaches, and other staff should maintain 6 feet of distance unless actively participating.
 Masks should be worn at all times indoors, and at all times outdoors if participants cannot maintain 6 feet of distancing consistently.